intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

 }
 ```

 The `Run` method will display information about the adapter, including the implemented features.
 It will then call the `IHealthCheck.CheckHealthAsync` method and display the health check results.
+Note also that our `Main` method is configured to cancel the `CancellationToken` that is passed to the `Run` method when we press `CTRL+C`.
+This will come in useful later.

 When you run the program, you will see output like the following:

 ```
 [example]
   Name: Example Adapter
   Description: Example adapter, built using the tutorial on GitHub
   Properties:
-    - Startup Time = 2020-03-13T08:27:12Z
+    - Startup Time = 2020-03-15T15:46:17Z
   Features:
     - IHealthCheck
   Health: